Studying Hadronization by Machine Learning Techniques: Results

 \section{Results}

-Model~1 and~2 were trained during 2000 learning cycles.
-The trained models were validated on a different set of 150~000 events at $\sqrt{s}=7$~TeV.
 The loss and accuracy values are shown on Fig.~\ref{fig:losses}.
-This logarithmic plot presents that, after $\sim$700 training epochs the loss and the accuracy is saturating.
-This indicates that with the given NN complexity, further significant improvement can not be achieved within this net.
+This logarithmic plot presents that, after $\sim$700 training epochs the loss (solid lines) and the accuracy (dashed lines) are saturating.
+This indicates that with the given NN complexity, further significant improvement can not be achieved within these nets, therefore the training of Model~1 and~2 were stopped after 2\,000 learning cycles.
+The trained models were validated on a different set of 150\,000 events at $\sqrt{s}=7$~TeV.